open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 ## Set Kong JSON Web Token (JWT)

-The shared secret used in kong needs to be set.
+The shared secret used in Kong for JWT authentication needs to be set.

 1. Under the `jwt_secrets:secret` section of open-amt-cloud-toolkit\kong.yaml, add the secret used for the environmental variable  `MPS_JWT_SECRET` above.